-Parsehub can be used to get data from websites that require infinite scrolls on the web page to load the listings.
-However, some websites might need hundreds of scrolls to load all the listings and this can make ParseHub run out of memory.
+ParseHub can be used to get data from websites that require infinite scrolls on the web page to load the listings.
+However, some websites might need hundreds of scrolls to load all the listings and this can cause ParseHub to run out of memory.

 In order to avoid memory shortage we can scroll, extract and remove the elements from the web page and repeat the same commands by creating a Loop command.

-For this example, we will scrape the Razoo.com
+For this example, we will demonstrate by scraping the Razoo.com website.

-How to get the data from hundreds of scrolls
+How to get data from hundreds of scrolls

-1. Click on the + button next to the select page, click on advanced then choose the Loop command.
+1. Click on the + button next to "Select page", click on advanced then choose the Loop command.
 In the loop configuration create an array to define the number of times that you want to repeat the commands.
 Add the $createArray(x) function in the In field to create an array.
 Set the value of 'x' according to the number of scrolls needed on the website to load all the listings.

 2. Click on the + button next to the For each item command, click on advanced then choose the Extract command tool.
 Rename the extraction from "extract1" to "listingValue".
 Then clear the contents in the extract configuration box and type zero(0) to set the value of the "listingValue" to 0.
 We will use this value later on to check and see if we need to scroll or not.

-3. Click on the + button next to the select page, then choose the Select tool.
+3. Click on the + button next to "For each item in $createArray(1000)", then choose the Select tool.
 Move your cursor on the first advert and hold command/control +1 to zoom out on the selection.
 Now you can select the whole container of the advert, click on the first advert to select the container.
-The next adverts will be highlighted in yellow, click on the next one as well to select all the adverts.
+The other adverts will be highlighted in yellow, click on the next one as well to select all the adverts.